affinda/self-hosted/README.md

 3. Make a copy of [ECS-task-definition.json](ECS-task-definition.json) and update the database environment variables based on the database from step (2) `DB_HOST` `DB_PASS` `DB_USER` `DB_NAME`.
 Note these environment variables appear three times each, as they are used by multiple containers in the service.
 Also choose an appropriate `executionRoleArn`.
+4. It is good practice to update the `DJANGO_SECRET_KEY` environment variable wherever it appears.
+We recommend using https://djecrety.ir/ to create a new key.
 4. Create a task definition using this JSON either with ecs-cli, or through a browser.
 5. Create a new service on your cluster using this definition.
 You may want to route traffic through a load balancer.